Coinbase vs OKX: What UK Investors Need to Know in 2026

 Who should choose Coinbase?

-Coinbase is ideal for beginners, long-term holders, and cautious UK investors prioritising safety.
-With FCA registration, insured custodial funds, and an intuitive app, it provides trust and simplicity.
+Coinbase is ideal for beginners, long-term holders, and cautious UK investors prioritising safety and regulation.
+With FCA registration (CB Payments Ltd, FRN 900635), NASDAQ-listed transparency, and an intuitive app, it provides trust and simplicity.
 For anyone entering crypto for the first time, Coinbase is the stronger choice.

 Who should choose OKX?

 OKX suits experienced traders seeking advanced features, derivatives, and low fees.
 It offers broader trading tools but lacks Coinbase’s regulatory depth and ease of use.
-For UK users willing to complete FCA-mandated risk checks, OKX provides variety but is less beginner-friendly.
+For UK users willing to complete FCA-mandated risk checks, OKX provides variety — but it is less beginner-friendly and carries higher complexity risk.

 Which Platform is Safest?